Learn about the Burgundy canals and locks

 The canal was built to climb in altitude and pass through the hills of central Burgundy which create a natural watershed that is the division of the "Partage des trois mers" (The separation of the "three seas").
 The geographical feature is located beside the village of Meilly-sur-Rouvres a few miles from the tunnel & Pouilly en Auxois.

 This particular canal is naturally supplied with water from upstream.
-There are more than 63 kilometres of “secondary canals”, with the sole purpose of supplying water to the canal from the reservoirs and rivers.
+There are more than 63 kilometres of “secondary canals”, with the sole purpose of supplying water to the canal from the reservoirs, springs and rivers.
 This is different to “Lateral Canals” which follow rivers, they will use the water from the river, which they are following and are generally constructed to allow boats to navigate whilst the river is unstable due to flooding or lack of water.

 The canal locks